Steven J. Adamski

 Mr. Adamski was one of the original authors and editors of The Rutter Group’s Federal Civil Procedure Before Trial.

-In 2016, Steve partnered with James Wagstaffe of Kerr & Wagstaffe, LLP to create the Wagstaffe Group dedicated to providing federal litigators and courts with simple, comprehensive and authoritative guidance to navigate the complexities of federal litigation.
-Together with LexisNexis, the Wagstaffe Group has produced a national multimedia guide to pretrial federal civil procedure which will be published in mid-2017.
-This three-volume practice guide features accessible and to-the-point analysis along with online videos on all aspects of federal civil procedure before trial.
-For more information on this publication, see link here.
+Together with LexisNexis, the Wagstaffe Group has produced a national multimedia guide to federal pretrial civil procedure which was first published in mid-2017.
+Updated annually, this three-volume practice guide features accessible and to-the-point analysis along with online videos on all aspects of federal civil procedure before trial.
+Mr. Adamski is the Senior Lead Editor for this publication.

 Bachelor of Arts (Political Science), University of California, Santa Barbara